dkdr/k8s12/_basic/DEPLOY_CLUSTER.md

 Kind will need some time to download the images and start the workers, it usually takes up tu 3 minutes.

-After that we can check if our cluster is avaliable:
+After that we can check if our cluster is available:
 ```shell
 kubectl version
 ```